 33. Services following discharge after receipt of Emergency Services or Urgently Needed Services are not covered without a Network Provider's or USBHPC's authorization.
 The fact that the Member is outside the Service Area and that it is inconvenient for the Member to obtain the required services from a Network Provider will not entitle the Member to coverage.
-Questions about your benefits?
+Questions about your handite?
+Call our Quetomor Samisa Department at 4,977,250,2744 at 744 (TTV) Questions about your benefits?
 Call our Customer Service Department at 1-877-359-3714 or 711 (TTY).